MEDIC ST 5017HO - Human Reproductive Health Exchange

 Learning & Teaching Activities

-Learning & Teaching ModesThere are numerous teaching and learning methods used, with the emphasis on active learning methods including, but not limited to: case based learning, large group lectures, seminars, tutorials and clinics and other sessions in hospital.
-There will be self-directed research and/or study, case presentations, and critical analysis.
+Learning & Teaching ModesWe emphasise active learning methods including: case based learning, large group lectures, seminars, tutorials and clinics and other sessions in our teaching hospitals.
+Self-directed research and/or study, case presentations, and critical analysis are encouraged.

 Attendance at antenatal clinics, conduct of normal labour and delivery and observation of abnormal cases gives insight into the spectrum of common conditions, most of which will be met at some time in practice.

 Students’ personal cases and deliveries require detailed observation of antenatal, labour and postnatal care and infant care.
-Adequate postnatal care includes observation of lactation, involution and the psychological development of the mother-child relationship.
+Postnatal care includes observation of lactation, involution and the psychological development of the mother-child relationship.

-Students are rostered to the labour ward four times during their rotation.
+Students are rostered to the labour ward on multiple occasions during their rotation.
 These are all day sessions and include weekend and after-hours work.
-They aim to provide students with the opportunity to conduct spontaneous vaginal deliveries with the help of the midwifery staff in charge.
+They aim to provide students with the opportunity to observe the process of labour and delivery, to participate in the routine intrapartum observations of the mother and fetus, and to conduct spontaneous vaginal deliveries including management of the third stage under the direct supervision of the staff in charge.
+Sound obstetrics practice requires a multi-disciplinary team approach.
+This includes an important component of interprofessional learning, including direct supervision in labour ward by midwives of medical students.

-Students will have weekly neonatal tutorials and will also be rostered to follow the neonatal registrar for one morning.
-It is expected that students will be able to demonstrate skills in the examination of the normal neonate and knowledge of common problems that occur in the neonatal period.
+Students will have regular neonatal tutorials and will also be rostered to follow neonatology staff for a session.
+Students should be able to demonstrate skills in the examination of the normal neonate and knowledge of common problems that occur in the neonatal period.

 Friday Afternoon Tutorials

-Members of the academic and visiting staff will run whole-of-class tutorials in weeks 3-8 in selected topics, between 2:00pm and 5:00pm in the seminar room in the Robinson Institute, 55 King William Rd North Adelaide.
-The tutorials will be interactive.
+Members of the academic and affiliate staff will run whole-of-class tutorials in selected topics, between 2:00pm and 5:00pm on many Fridays during your rotation.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Workload for the individual students will vary from week to week but students can assume that on average they will work a 45 hour week which will include clinic sessions, lectures (both delivered and online), seminars, tutorials and private study.
 After hours and weekend work may also be required to meet clinical requirements.

-Learning Activities SummaryThe thematic structure of the Year 5 MBBS Program will be provided and discussed at the start of the program and is discussed in detail in the student handbook (provided to students on the first day of their rotation).
-Please note that the following applies only to the metropolitan students undertaking Human Reproductive Health.
-Students attached to the Discipline of Rural Health undergo separate orientation and clinical learning opportunities.
+Learning Activities SummaryThe thematic structure of the Year 5 MBBS Program will be provided and discussed at the start of the program and is discussed in detail in My Uni.

-Specific Course RequirementsAll students will be allocated in 2018 to the Women’s and Children’s Hospital in the metropolitan area.
-Although allocated to one hospital all students should expect to travel to other hospitals (e.g., The Queen Elizabeth Hospital, Royal Adelaide Hospital) and places for specialty sessions.
+Specific Course RequirementsAll students will be allocated to Lyell McEwin Hospital or the Women’s and Children’s Hospital in the metropolitan area.
+Although allocated to one hospital all students should expect to travel to other hospitals (Modbury, The Queen Elizabeth Hospital, Royal Adelaide Hospital) and other places for specialty sessions.

-All students will be required to do some after-hours and weekend work (see above).
+All students will be required to do some after-hours and weekend work.
 Any other requirements will be advised.

 Small Group Discovery ExperienceA mandatory small group contraception tutorial under expert tuition is held mid-term.
 A "flipped classroom" approach is used.
 Advanced preparation by accessing the Contraception module in My Uni is required.